California STEP Act: What You Must Know Now

 People v.
 Tran (2022) and People v.
 Renteria (2022)

-In 2022, the California Supreme Court reviewed a death penalty case in People v.
+Then in 2022, the California Supreme Court reviewed a death penalty case in People v.
 Tran, 13 Cal.5th 1169, 298 Cal.
 Rptr.
 3d 150, 515 P.3d 1210 (Cal.
 2022).
-The court held that amendments to the California STEP Act gang enhancement applied retroactively.
+As a result, the court held that amendments to the California STEP Act gang enhancement applied retroactively.

 People v.
 Clark (2024)